indico/indico/doc/guides/ExportAPI/exporters/event.rst

 events
 ~~~~~~
 Returns basic data about the event.
-In this example occurences are
+In this example occurrences are
 included, too. ::

     {